-Today, North Richmond is primarily residential south of Wildcat Creek; north of the creek, heavy industrial uses dominate.
+Today, North Richmond is primarily residential south of Wildcat Creek.
+North of the creek, heavy industrial uses dominate.
 Housing is relatively affordable compared to the rest of the Bay Area, but the housing stock is aging and many households face high housing cost burdens and poor infrastructure.
-These factors, combined with North Richmond's proximity to job centers and its position on the Interstate 80 corridor, place it at risk of gentrification and displacement of existing residents, many of whom are renters.
-There are no affordable housing complexes in the community, and while the County offers housing choice vouchers to eligible applicants for use in North Richmond, residents would like more affordable housing incorporated into new development There is a strong and growing urban farming movement that has transformed vacant lots into community gardens, improving access to fresh, healthy, and affordable food.
+These factors, combined with North Richmond's proximity to job centers and its location on the Interstate 80 corridor, place the community at risk of gentrification and displacement.
+The risk is highest for renters, who comprise a majority of the community.
+While the Contra Costa County Housing Authority offers housing choice vouchers to eligible applicants, residents would like more affordable housing incorporated into new development.
+There is a strong and growing local urban farming movement that has transformed vacant lots into community gardens, improving access to fresh, healthy, and affordable food.

-North Richmond residents are actively engaged in the local planning process and advocate for their community through Urban Tilth, the Verde Elementary School, the Watershed Project, and other neighborhood organizations, but planning is complicated due to the large portion of the neighborhood divided across the City of Richmond's boundaries.
-Given their close proximity to heavy industrial uses, including the Chevron Richmond Refinery, residents are very concerned about community health, along with other issues like crime and illegal dumping.
-There are regulations in place that mitigate emissions from new industrial users, and the community is working with the Bay Area Air Quality Management District (BAAQMD) to develop an action framework for community air protection, given North Richmond's status as a Community of Concern.
+North Richmond residents are actively engaged in local planning and advocate for their community through Urban Tilth, the Verde Elementary School, the Watershed Project, and other community organizations.
+Planning is complicated by jurisdictional lines, with part of the neighborhood within the Richmond city limit.
+Given its proximity to heavy industrial uses, including the Chevron Richmond Refinery, residents are very concerned about community health, along with other issues like crime and illegal dumping.
+There are regulations in place to mitigate emissions from new industrial users, and the community is working with the Bay Area Air Quality Management District (BAAQMD) to develop an action framework for community air protection.
 In addition, while there have been recent levee improvements and streetscape and sidewalk improvements, community members would like additional roadway infrastructure and transit improvements that ensure safe, equitable, and affordable transportation access for all modes.
+North Richmond is within the planning area of the 2020 Richmond Area Community-Based Transportation Plan, a plan developed by the Contra Costa Transportation Authority to address the community's mobility needs.